-The Colosseum This massive structure, built on the site of Nero’s Palace, was designed so tens of thousands of people could watch gladiatorial combat, wild animal fights and even mock sea battles.
-Tickets include a visit to the Roman Forum and Palatine Hill.
+The Colosseum - Built on the site of Nero’s Palace, this awe-inspiring structure was designed so tens of thousands of people could watch gladiatorial combat, wild animal fights and even mock sea battles.

-Trevi Fountain The Trevi Fountain is dominated by the figure of Neptune in a sea-shell chariot.
-Throwing a coin over your shoulder into the water is said to ensure that you will return to the Eternal City.
+Trevi Fountain - The Trevi Fountain is dominated by the figure of Neptune in a sea-shell chariot.
+Throwing a coin over your shoulder into the water is said to ensure that you’ll return to the Eternal City.

-The Pantheon Not far from the Trevi Fountain, the Pantheon has the world’s largest un-reinforced concrete dome.
-Built by the Emperor Hadrian, this temple was dedicated to all the gods, and later to St Mary and all the martyrs.
+The Pantheon - Not far from the Trevi Fountain, the Pantheon has the world’s largest un-reinforced concrete dome.
+Built by the Emperor Hadrian, it’s a temple that was dedicated to all the gods and, later, to St Mary and all the martyrs.

 Cinecittà World - The largest film studios in Europe founded by Mussolini in the 1930s, Cinecittà has long been considered the home of Italian cinema.
 While it’s still very much in use, you can visit its impressive theme park to see recreations of sets from famous flicks in addition to riding thrilling rollercoasters.

 While you’ll find no campsites in the city centre, you won’t have to travel far if you do decide on a camping trip in Rome.
 Camping Fabulous - located between the city and the coast - is perfect for providing somewhere lovely to relax and rejuvenate after you’ve investigated the picturesque streets and iconic landmarks of the Eternal City.